openstax/raise-data/README.md

 $ pip install -e .
 ```

-The code can be linted and tested locally as well:
+The code can be linted and tested locally as well after setting up the [dashboard Docker environment and database](./dashboard/README.md):

 ```bash
 $ pip install .[test]